Custom museum storage solutions

 Everyone involved in outfitting the Wurtele Study Center agrees that the project has been a huge success.

-Through functional, durable storage systems, the Yale University Art Gallery is well on its way to achieving the accessibility needed to carry out its educational mission.
+Through functional, durable storage systems, the University Art Gallery is well on its way to achieving the accessibility needed to carry out its educational mission.
 Students, researchers, and the public can enjoy a more immersive study experience as these storage systems become home to many of the over 200,000 pieces of artwork being moved to the University’s West Campus.